-The position of the individual components should be considered carefully.
-Sensors should be positioned to detect any gas accumulation before it creates a serious hazard.
+The position of the individual components should be considered carefully, fixed sensors should be positioned to detect any gas accumulation before it creates a serious hazard.
 Factors to consider are:

 Where there is the possibility of gas entering a confined space, the sensors should be positioned close to ingress points.
 An example is landfill gas entering a building - the sensors should be located close to drains or underground cable conduits.

 The path of the gas or its dispersion characteristics will depend on the density of the gas and the ventilation patterns.
 The density can be used to determine at what height sensors should be positioned relative to the potential source.
 For example:

 Contact us today about a fixed gas solution that suits your business requirements.